 Combinatorial Interaction Testing (CIT) is important because it tests the interactions between the many features and parameters that make up the configuration space of software systems.
 However, in order to be practically applicable, it must be able to cater for soft and hard real-world constraints and should, ideally, report a test priority order that maximises earliest fault detection.
-We show that we can achieve the highest strength CIT in 5.65 minutes on average.
-This was previously thought to be too computationally expensive to be feasible.
-Furthermore, we show that higher strength suites find more faults, while prioritisations using lower strengths are no worse at achieving early fault revelation.
+We show that we can achieve higher strength CIT (previously thought infeasible).
+Furthermore, we show that higher strength suites find more faults, while prioritisation using lower strengths are no worse at achieving early fault revelation.
+Our constrained 5-way interaction suites can be automatically constructed in 6 minutes on average (reduced from p hours for their unconstrained counterparts).
+These test suites find 4.22% more faults than traditional pairwise suites.